Davis Fire: September 7–11

-Another red flag warning was issued on September 10, allowing the fire to spread to 5,600 acre.
+A red flag warning was issued on September 10, with such conditions allowing the fire to spread to 5,600 acre.
 So far, suppression efforts cost $1.2 million.
-Crews worked on controlling the fire's perimeter, particularly with high activity.
-A community meeting was scheduled that night.
+Crews worked on controlling the fire's perimeter, particularly in areas of high activity.
+Containment increased to 31% and a community meeting was held that night.
+Evacuation orders were reduced to evacuation warnings in Pleasant Valley and Washoe City.